“Presence itself is the answer” -- Pope Francis in the Philippines

 Perhaps one of the more poignant moments of the 2015 papal visit happened in the morning Pope Francis spent with survivors of Super Typhoon Yolanda, internationally known as Haiyan, a Category 5 storm that killed an estimated 6,300 people and injured more than 28,000 others when it raced through central Philippines in early November 2013.

 And in what would become a resounding message throughout his visit, the Holy Father continued: “So many of you have lost everything.
-I don’t know what to say to you.
-But the Lord does know what to say to you...
-All I can do is keep silent.
-And I walk with you all with my silent heart.”
+I do not know what to tell you.
+But surely He knows what to tell you!
+So many of you have lost members of your family.
+I can only be silent; I accompany you silently, with my heart…

 Tragedy struck that afternoon, as the winds caused a speaker tower at the Mass site to fall on and kill 27-year-old Catholic Relief Services volunteer, Kristel Mae Padasas, a BS Psychology graduate of Adamson University in Metro Manila.